makinacorpus/drupal-training-profile/README.md

 This profile is a support for Drupal training sessions.
 It works alone but can be completed with three submodules:

-* training_module: for implementation examples,
+* `training_module`: for implementation examples,
-* training_correction: for the corrections of the exercises,
+* `training_correction`: for the corrections of the exercises,

 ## Get the tools

 First, get the `training_profile` and put it in your Drupal profiles folder.

 ```
-git clone https://github.com/zewebmaster/Training-profile.git training_profile
+git clone https://github.com/makinacorpus/drupal-training-profile.git training_profile
 ```

 Depending on the training to be given, you can complete this profile with the appropriate submodules.